-The traditional "human capital" or "learning-by-doing" interpretation of the effect of work experience on wages is that the effect should be unambiguously, positive.
-Clearly our data contradict at least certain versions of this theory.
+The traditional "human capital" or "learning-bydoing" interpretation of the effect of work experience on wages is that the effect should be unambigously positive.
+Clearly our data contradict this theory.

-One way to explain this is that many jobs are physically demanding and therefore have a deleterious effect on the physical health and earnings capacity of the workers.
-If the number of physically demanding jobs has decreased since the 60s, this can explain the change of the wage experience profile which has taken place.
-This interpretation is in conformity with the conclusions in IUI's last long term survey1, where it is argued that activities like marketing, research and product development are becoming more important in Swedish industry.
+The only way to explain this is that many jobs are physically demanding and therefore have a deleterious effect on the physical health and earnings capacity of the workers.
+If the number of physically demanding jobs has decreased since the 60's, this can explain the change of the wage experience profile which has taken place.
+This interpretation is in conformity with the conclusions in IUI's last long term survey, where it is argued that activities like marketing, research and product development are becoming more important in Swedish industry.